Marc Rebillet: Online streaming

-Rebillet's professional music career began in 2016, when he began publishing YouTube videos and live streams of himself improvising songs in his bedroom, apartment, and hotel rooms, often while dancing in his boxer briefs.
-These videos began to go viral through Reddit and Facebook, generating a fan base, and earning Rebillet tips.
-Many of Rebillet's songs are inspired by live requests from his fans, who call him on a phone number that he posts on social media, or comment during the live stream.
-Rebillet's sessions can last from one to five hours.
+Rebillet's professional music career began in 2016, when he began publishing YouTube videos (dubbed "Idealogues" by Rebillet) and live streams of himself improvising songs in his bedroom, apartment, and hotel rooms, often while dancing in his boxer briefs.
+The videos began to go viral on Reddit and Facebook, generating a fan base, and earning Rebillet tips.
+Many of his songs are inspired by live requests from his fans, who call him on a phone number which he posts on social media, or comment during the live stream.
+Rebillet's sessions last from one to five hours.
 The content of the streams varies widely, from romance and sex to more frivolous topics, such as snacking.